totallynotdavid/megaloader/docs/megaloader/reference/plugin-options.md

----
-title: Plugin options
-description: Authentication options and platform-specific parameters
-outline: [2, 3]
-prev:
-  text: "Supported platforms"
-  link: "/plugins/platforms"
-next:
-  text: "Creating plugins"
-  link: "/plugins/creating"
----

 # Plugin options

 Some platforms need extra parameters for authentication or password protection.
 These are passed as kwargs to `extract()` and follow a consistent credential precedence pattern.

 ## Credential precedence